 Simply put a tiny bit on your bottom lip then close your lips together.

 As the name implies you have to apply this to the areas you want to be highlighted.
-First, cheekbones, then nose bridge, and lastly on your chin.
+First, the cheekbones, then the nose bridge, and lastly on your chin.
 Make sure to blend it.

 This guide is just that a guide, you do not have to follow anything said here strictly.
 Make-up should be fun, don’t be afraid to try new things and have fun with it.
 The most important thing about getting better at make-up is to practice, there is really no other way, do not be afraid to make mistakes, you will get better!